-New crypto oversight legislation arrives as industry craters
+New crypto oversight legislation arrives as industry shakes

 “It’s critical that the (CFTC) has the proper tools to regulate this growing market,” Thune said.

-The latest legislative proposal can be added to the list of proposals that have come out of Congress this year.
+The legislation can be added to the list of proposals that have come out of Congress this year.

 Sen. Pat Toomey, R-Pa., in April introduced legislation, called the Stablecoin TRUST Act, that would create a framework to regulate stablecoins, which have seen massive losses this year.
 Stablecoins are a type of cryptocurrency pegged to a specific value, usually the U.S. dollar, another currency or gold.